wise-ajou/scheduling-simulator/README.md

 * result
   * Name of the result file
 * scheduling_algorithm
-  * Type of the scheduling algorithm ex) fcfs
+  * Type of the scheduling algorithm ex) fcfs, sdc
 * initial_flush_period
   * Initially set flush period (※ set to the same unit as time_unit)
+* monitoring_period
+  * Period for recording resource usage of the cluster (※ set to the same unit as time_unit)
 * time_unit
   * Time unit ex) s, ms